stefanstranger/ISEWinMerge/README.md

 ![ScreenShot](https://raw.githubusercontent.com/stefanstranger/ISEWinMerge/master/isewinmergemodule.gif)

 # Install
-1. First install WinMerge using PowerShell OneGet or manually from http://winmerge.org Default installation folder which module is looking for is 'C:\Program Files (x86)\WinMerge\WinMergeU.exe' If WinMerge is not installed in default folder change the following variable in ISEWinMerge.psm1 file.
+1. Install WinMerge using PowerShell OneGet or manually from http://winmerge.org Default installation folder which module is looking for is 'C:\Program Files (x86)\WinMerge\WinMergeU.exe' If WinMerge is not installed in default folder change the following variable in ISEWinMerge.psm1 file.
    # Configure location of WinMerge